bubroz/bubroz/README.md

 - 👋 Hi, I’m @bubroz.
 Former DoD intel.
 Currently risk intel.
 - 👀 I’m interested in information and intelligence gathering.
-- 🌱 I’m currently making my own AI-enabled research and analysis tools.
+- 🌱 I’m currently making my own research and analysis tools in Cursor.
 - 🚀 I’m looking to collaborate on anything that makes sense and helps.
 - 📫 Reach me at @zacforristall on X